anjackson/anjackson.github.io/_posts/2015-11-20-provenance-of-web-archives.md

 >
 > <small>Kalev Leetaru, [How Much Of The Internet Does The Wayback Machine Really Archive?](http://www.forbes.com/sites/kalevleetaru/2015/11/16/how-much-of-the-internet-does-the-wayback-machine-really-archive/)</small>

-The implication that we should not enable access to our collections until we have *deduced it's every bias* is not at all constructive (and if it inhibits other organisations from making their data available, potentially quite damaging).
+The implication that we should not enable access to our collections *until we have deduced their every bias* is not at all constructive (and if it inhibits other organisations from making their data available, potentially quite damaging).

 No corpus, digital or [otherwise](http://www.wired.com/2015/10/pitfalls-of-studying-language-with-google-ngram/), is perfect.
 Every [archival sliver](http://inkdroid.org/2013/11/26/the-web-as-a-preservation-medium/) can only come to be understood through use, and we must open up to and engage with researchers in order to discover what provenance we need and how our crawls and curation can be improved.